GoldenEye: Plot

-Bond and Natalya travel to Cuba, after Boris is traced to a location within the island's jungles.
+Bond and Natalya travel to Cuba, after Boris is traced to a location within the island's jungles by Natalya.
 While flying over the area, the pair are shot down.
-Onatopp is lowered from a helicopter and attacks them, but Bond destroys the helicopter and snaps her spinal column.
-The pair uncover a hidden base beneath a large artificial lake, concealing a satellite dish.
-Bond is captured while setting explosives and learns from Trevelyan that he intends to steal money from the Bank of England and use GoldenEye to erase its financial records and conceal the theft.
-Bond surmises that Trevelyan intends for the electromagnetic pulse to trigger a global financial meltdown and social collapse, causing the United Kingdom to "reenter the Stone Age".
+Onatopp is lowered from a helicopter and attacks them but Bond shoots down the helicopter she is still tethered to, and gets pulled into the branches of a tree, the force of the helicopter weight kills her in the process.
+Bond and Natalya watch a hidden base with satellite dish reveal itself when it drains a large artificial lake.
+They gain entry but Bond is captured while setting explosives.
+Trevelyan tells Bond that he plans to embezzle money from the Bank of England then use the remaining GoldenEye to erase its financial records and conceal the theft.
+Trevelyan expects the electromagnetic pulse to trigger a global financial meltdown and social collapse, causing the United Kingdom to "re-enter the Stone Age".

-Natalya hacks into the satellite and reprograms it to initiate atmospheric re-entry and thus destroy itself.
+Natalya hacks into the satellite and reprograms it to initiate atmospheric re-entry and thus destroy itself, while changing the access codes.
 She is then captured as well.
 While trying to undo her programming, Boris nervously presses on a pen confiscated from Bond, activating a grenade concealed in the pen by Q Branch.
-Bond knocks the pen from Boris's hand and into a puddle of chemicals that were spilled during an earlier firefight, causing a chemical explosion that allows Bond and Natalya to escape.
+Bond knocks the pen from Boris's hand and into a puddle of fuel that were spilled during an earlier firefight, causing a chemical explosion that allows Bond and Natalya to escape.

 To prevent Boris from regaining control of the satellite, Bond sabotages the dish's antenna by jamming its gears.
-Trevelyan tries to intercept him, and the ensuing fight between the two culminates in Trevelyan being dangled below the antenna.
-Bond then drops Trevelyan into the bottom of the dish.
-The GoldenEye satellite is subsequently destroyed.
+Trevelyan tries to intercept him, and the ensuing fight between the two culminates in Trevelyan being dangled below the antenna on a transmitter.
+Bond then drops Trevelyan into the bottom of the dish, severely injuring him.
+The GoldenEye satellite subsequently disintegrates.
 Natalya soon rescues Bond in a commandeered helicopter, moments before the antenna malfunctions and explodes, destroying the base.
-The debris falls onto Trevelyan, crushing him to death, and Boris dies from an explosion caused by ruptured liquid nitrogen canisters.
+The debris falls onto Trevelyan, killing him, and Boris is frozen solid by a cascade caused by ruptured liquid nitrogen canisters.
 After landing in a meadow, Bond and Natalya prepare to enjoy some solitude together but are interrupted by the arrival of Wade and a team of U.S. Marines, who escort them to Guantanamo Bay Naval Base.